 CapMan has Investment Committees, one for each fund.
 Investment Committees make investment proposals to funds’ decision making bodies and are not involved in managing the company’s operational activities.
 Investment proposals are always made on the basis of a consensus of opinion among the members of the Investment Committee.
 Investment Committees generally comprise Senior Partners and other members nominated by the CEO.
 The Chairman is a person nominated by the Group’s CEO.

 The monitoring team is part of the back office team and is independent of investment teams.
-The monitoring team is responsible for collecting the monthly reporting of the funds’ portfolio companies, monitoring and forecasting the success of the Group’s funds, and preparing the models for and calculating carried interest income.
+The monitoring team is responsible for the funds’ quarterly valuation process, monitoring and forecasting the success of the Group’s funds, and preparing the models for and calculating carried interest income.

 The Valuation Committee gives a recommendation on the valuations of the underlying investments to each of the funds managed by the CapMan Group.
-The Valuation Committee comprises the Chairman of each Investment Committee, the Group’s CFO and Head of each investment team.
+The Valuation Committee comprises of the Group’s CFO and either the risk manager of the relevant fund or the Head of the relevant investment team.
 Portfolio companies are valued four times a year in conjunction with CapMan’s interim financial reporting.
 The investment professionals responsible for portfolio companies make proposals on the valuations of investment targets and compile background material to support their proposals.
 The monitoring team checks the validity of the principles applied in these proposals.
 The task of the Valuation Committee is to process valuations and ensure that the same valuation principles are consistently used for all portfolio companies and that the principles comply with International Private Equity and Venture Capital Valuation guidelines (IPEVG).
 The final valuation decisions are taken by the Boards of the funds’ general partners or management companies.